Evaluating Taoism and Zen

 Taoism has seen a resurgence in recent years, and a great deal of new scholarship has been published.

 Today, the Taoist tradition is one of the five religious doctrines officially recognized by the People’s Republic of China, along with Buddhism, Catholicism, Islam, and Protestantism.
-30 This is likely because it teaches acceptance rather than activism, and because it recognizes no messianic deity that people expect to arrive and lead them freedom in an better world.
-31
+32 This is likely because it teaches acceptance rather than activism, and because it recognizes no messianic deity that people expect to arrive and lead them freedom in a better world.
+33

 Ancient Taoism and Modern Physics